jeshraghian/snntorch/docs/tutorials/tutorial_5.rst

 approach.

-A variety of options exist to using surrogate gradients, and we will dive into more detail on these methods in future tutorials.
-For now, let’s just use a very simple approximation, where we set :math:`\partial \tilde{S}/\partial U` to :math:`S` itself.
+A variety of options exist to using surrogate gradients, and we will dive into more detail on these methods in `Tutorial 6 <https://snntorch.readthedocs.io/en/latest/tutorials/index.html>`_.
+For now, a simple approximation is applied where :math:`\partial \tilde{S}/\partial U` is set to :math:`S` itself.

-If :math:`S` does not spike, then the spike-gradient term is zero.
-If :math:`S` spikes, then the gradient term is 1.
+If :math:`S` does not spike, then the spike-gradient term is :math:`0`.
+If :math:`S` spikes, then the gradient term is :math:`1`.
 This simply looks like the gradient of a ReLU function shifted to the threshold.
 This method is known as the *Spike-Operator* approach and is described in more detail in the following paper: